 Naming the theme transforms the conversation.
 Instead of “You’re always late,” try: “When you’re late without telling me, I feel like my time isn’t important.”
 That invites empathy, not defensiveness.

-When a fight heats up, most people prepare their rebuttal instead of listening.
-That defensive reflex is a major reason conflicts escalate.
+In a heated moment, many people prepare a rebuttal instead of listening.
+That reflex fuels escalation.
 Two skills are essential: active listening and knowing when to take a respectful pause.

 Active listening is more than staying quiet.
-It’s about making your partner feel truly heard: absorbing their meaning, noticing the emotion beneath their words, and reflecting that understanding back.
-Validation isn’t agreement, it’s recognizing your partner’s emotional reality.
-This builds the safety needed for them to hear your perspective too.
+It’s about making your partner feel truly heard: absorbing meaning, noticing the emotion beneath the words, and reflecting that understanding back.
+Validation is not agreement; it’s recognizing your partner’s emotional reality.
+That safety makes it easier for them to hear your perspective.

 Simple active-listening techniques: